Department of Pharmacology, University of Oxford: 1912–1937: first statutory chair

-James Andrew Gunn (1882-1958) was appointed Reader in Pharmacology in 1912 to a newly refurbished space for teaching and research in the Oxford University Museum of Natural History.
-He had gained five degrees in the University of Edinburgh, and in 1917 he was made the first Professor of Pharmacology in Oxford.
-During WWI he served in the R.A.M.C.
+James Andrew Gunn (1882–1958) was appointed Reader in Pharmacology in 1912, with a newly-refurbished space for teaching and research in the Oxford University Museum of Natural History.
+He had gained five degrees at the University of Edinburgh, and in 1917 he was appointed the first Professor of Pharmacology in Oxford.
+During World War I he served in the Royal Army Medical Corps.
 Following an endowment from the Sir William Dunn Trustees for a new building for pathology in 1927, Gunn proposed using the vacated pathology building in South Parks Road for pharmacology.
 Gunn's proposal was supported with funding to refurbish the building with teaching and research facilities, and to expand the departmental library.

-In 1931 Gunn initiated the creation of the British Pharmacological Society with a letter signed with Sir Henry Dale and Dr. Walter E. Dixon.
-The first meeting took place in Oxford on Friday 3rd July 1931 with papers being given the following day in the Department of Pharmacology.
+In 1931 Gunn initiated the creation of the British Pharmacological Society with a letter signed jointly with Sir Henry Dale and Dr Walter E. Dixon.
+The first meeting took place in Oxford on Friday 3 July 1931, with papers being presented the following day in the Department of Pharmacology.
 Gunn's research included investigating the actions of compounds related to adrenaline, and on alkaloids of Peganum harmala.

-1937-1959 - 2nd statutory chair
+1937–1959: second statutory chair

 Photograph of the department in 1945: Burn front row in centre, on his right Bulbring, Heaton and Ling.

-Prior to Oxford, Joshua Harold Burn FRS (1892-1981) worked with Sir Henry Hallett Dale and then became director of the Pharmacological Laboratories at the Pharmaceutical Society of Great Britain.
+Prior to Oxford, Joshua Harold Burn FRS (1892–1981) worked with Sir Henry Hallett Dale and then became director of the Pharmacological Laboratories at the Pharmaceutical Society of Great Britain.
 On his appointment in Oxford, Burn invited Edith Bülbring to join him as his assistant along with technician H.W.
 Ling.
 Burn designed a course for teaching medical students that took an experimental approach to pharmacology based on physiology.
-He expanded research in the department and encouraged community with daily lunches in the library often accompanied with music by departmental members.
-The Vice-Chancellor described the Department of Pharmacology as the "happiest family in Oxford".
-Over the years Burn had 162 co-workers in Oxford including Edith Bülbring, Hugh Blaschko and Sir John Vane.
+He expanded research in the department and encouraged community, with daily lunches in the library often accompanied with music by departmental members.
+The Vice-chancellor described the Department of Pharmacology as the "happiest family in Oxford".
+Over the years Burn had 162 co-workers in Oxford, including Edith Bülbring, Hugh Blaschko and Sir John Vane.

 Burn worked on the internal control of the body by the autonomic nervous system, carrying out seminal work on the release of noradrenaline from these nerves and introducing the controversial Burn-Rand hypothesis.
-Burn won the 1st Wellcome Gold Medal of the British Pharmacological Society in 1979.
+Burn won the first Wellcome Gold Medal of the British Pharmacological Society in 1979.